AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

     This option must be filled on all your Campaign instances (MKT, MID, RT, EXEC) with the correct value.
 As an hybrid customer, reach out to Adobe to have the option set on your MID, RT and EXEC instances.

-As an on-premise customer, you must also check a Campaign **[!UICONTROL Product profile]** is available for your Organization.
+As an on-premise customer, you must also check that a Campaign **[!UICONTROL Product profile]** is available for your Organization.
 To perform this, follow the steps below:

 1. As an Administrator, connect to [Adobe Admin Console](https://adminconsole.adobe.com/){_blank}.
 1. Access the **Product and Services** section and check **Adobe Campaign** is listed.